imfaisalkh/wp-job-manager-alerts/readme.txt

 == Changelog ==

+= 1.5.2 =
+* Adds support for WP Job Manager 1.32.0's new asset enqueuing and Select2 usage.

 = 1.5.1 =
 * Fixes issue of alerts getting scheduled too closely together.
 * Stores search terms in meta data so it doesn't affect the term's post count.